HarveyYifanLi/Template-Nodejs-MCP-Server/README.md

    The server will listen on port `3001` by default.

+   **Baaaaaammm, you are now done!!
+Your custom MCP Server is now up and ready to 🚀🚀🚀**

    You can now directly connect to this MCP Server at `http://localhost:3001/mcp` from any MCP Host that runs a MCP Client.
-See next section for examples.
+See the section `MCP Client Connection guide` for examples.

 ## Using Tools and Resources